Introduction to Mulching in Agriculture

 Inorganic Mulch materials

-Unavailability of organic Mulch at all times has resulted in the use of plastic materials as Mulch.
+The unavailability of organic Mulch at all times has resulted in the use of plastic materials as Mulch.
 These plastic films are available in different colours and sizes depending on one’s need.
 The types of inorganic Mulches are:

 It stops the sunlight from penetrating into the soil, thereby stopping the photosynthesis activity below the black film.
-This helps in the control of weed growth, but may increase the soil temperature.
+This helps in the control of weed growth but may increase the soil temperature.

 Double coloured Mulch

 These types of Mulches are wavelength selective and are designed to absorb certain wavelengths from the sun’s radiation.
 These changes in the light can be effective on plant growth and development.
-It is considered that these films help in controlling different plant properties like fruit size, color, root development, height, etc. the colored Mulches re-emit less heat therefore maintains lower leaf temperatures.
+It is considered that these films help in controlling different plant properties like fruit size, color, root development, height, etc. the colored Mulches re-emit less heat, therefore, maintains lower leaf temperatures.
 Some varieties are:

 - Yellow-black/brown – brown or black side touches the soil and the yellow side faces upwards.
 It attracts whitefly and acts as a trap, thereby prevents disease.